Fan Fic: Ace Combat: Equestria Chronicles

 - Revenge: A central theme for each story.

-- Schizo Tech: There are communicators and radars, the griffins have access to laser technology, but there are no armored vehicles or fighter jets.
+- Schizo Tech: There are communicators and radars, the griffins have access to laser technology, but there are no fighter jets at all.

 - Shout-Out: Has it's own page.